Jon Brion: Touring and live performances

 Brion is renowned for his regular Friday-night gigs at the Los Angeles club Largo, which feature covers and original songs, a variety of instruments and occasional guest musicians and comedians.
 He works without a set list, instead using audience suggestions as a jumping-off point.
 He uses a "jigsaw puzzle" approach to performing songs, and uses looping systems to record himself starting often with drums, then adding piano, bass, guitar, and vocals.
-Recent shows have featured spontaneous appearances with singer-songwriter Jackson Browne, Gillian Welch, vocalists Fiona Apple and Rickie Lee Jones, singing old jazz standards like "My Funny Valentine", with upright bassist Stephen Patt (ex-The Chambers Brothers), percussionist Matt Chamberlain (Tori Amos), bassist Sebastian Steinberg (ex-Soul Coughing), and fiddler Sara Watkins (Nickel Creek).
+Over the years, shows have featured spontaneous appearances with Jackson Browne, Gillian Welch, Fiona Apple, Rickie Lee Jones with upright bassist Stephen Patt (ex-The Chambers Brothers), Aimee Mann, Elliott Smith, Ben Folds, Nels Cline, percussionist Matt Chamberlain, Tori Amos, bassist Sebastian Steinberg (ex-Soul Coughing), and fiddler Sara Watkins (Nickel Creek).

 In April 2006, recurring tendonitis in Brion's right hand forced him to cancel all of his upcoming Largo shows.
 As a temporary 'farewell', he played one show only using his left hand, even looping his songs as he normally does and playing the drums with one stick.
-He resumed playing at Largo on a regular basis.
+He resumed playing at Largo on a regular weekly basis later that year, transitioning to a monthly show in 2016, until the COVID-19 Pandemic.
+In summer 2023, Brion stated to Largo at the Coronet that he intended to resume shows in the near future.
+Brion resumed shows at Largo in September 2023.

 Recalling his approach to the Largo shows with Chicago Tribune music editor Lou Carlozo, Brion said: "I taught my hands to follow whatever was coming into my head—and wherever my consciousness would go, I had to push my hands to follow.
-And at some level, you just had to abandon any concern about how you’d look.
+And at some level, you just had to abandon any concern about how you'd look.
 Performing without a set list: That was special."

 In March 2016, Brion performed his score for Punch-Drunk Love with Wordless Music Orchestra in both Los Angeles and New York City, at the Ace Hotel and the Brooklyn Academy of Music, respectively.
 Norah Jones provided guest vocals in New York and Joanna Newsom in Los Angeles.

 In February 2018, Brion opened for John Mulaney as part of Mulaney's special, Kid Gorgeous.
-Brion performed during Mulaney's New York City leg of his tour, playing classic rock songs on Radio City's Mighty Wurlitzer pipe organ.
+Brion performed during Mulaney's New York City leg of his tour, playing classic rock songs on Radio City's Mighty Wurlitzer theatre organ.

+Personal life

+Brion lives and works in Los Angeles.

+Brion had relationships with Aimee Mann during the late 1980s-early 1990s and with Mary Lynn Rajskub from 1997 to 2002.